exponea/exponea-flutter-sdk/Documentation/configuration.md

 * `inAppContentBlockPlaceholdersAutoLoad`
   * Automatically load the contents of in-app content blocks assigned to these Placeholder IDs.

+* `applicationId`
+  * This `applicationId` defines a unique identifier for the mobile app within the Engagement project.
+Change this value only if your Engagement project contains and supports multiple mobile apps.
+  * This identifier distinguishes between different apps in the same project.
+  * Your `applicationId` value must be the same as the one defined in your Engagement project settings.
+  * If your Engagement project supports only one app, skip the `applicationId` configuration.
+The SDK will use the default value automatically.
+  * Must be in a specific format, see rules:
+    * Starts with one or more lowercase letters or digits
+    * Additional words are separated by single hyphens or dots
+    * No leading or trailing hyphens or dots
+    * No consecutive hyphens or dots
+    * Maximum length is 50 characters
+    * E.g. `com.example.myapp`, `com-example-myapp`, `my-application1`
+  * Default value: `default-application`

 * `android`
   * `AndroidExponeaConfiguration` object containing [Android-specific configuration parameters](#android-specific-configuration-parameters).